Alendrik/creating-with-git/1_Ends-and-Beginnings/README.md

-# 1: Gitting Acquainted
+# 1: Ends and Beginnings

-This section is all about the basics of Git.
+I will talk about how I've finished the cwg TTI course and plans for the future.